quattor/quattor.github.com/_aquilon/management.md

 The Aquilon user defines the Linux UID, GID and home directory associated with the Aquilon user but in standard installation, only the UID is actually used.
-The Aquilon user name **must match** the Kerberos principal name used by the user to interact with the broker (typically its Linux userid).
+The Aquilon user name **must match** the Kerberos principal name used by the user to interact with the broker (typically its Linux userid) and the UID **must match** the actual UID of the user account.

 If there is no entry yet for the user, one must be created with `aq add_user`.
 If the existing entry doesn't have the right UID, use command `aq update_user` instead.